minprog/platforms/code_tools/2 type_checkers/index.md

 > Depending on your installation, you might need to use `pip3` instead, or `python -m pip`.

-Once installed, simply run mypy like so:
+Once installed, run mypy like so:

     $ mypy my_program.py